 Addiction is a complex brain disorder involving the compulsive use of substances or behaviors despite negative consequences.

-In addiction, the brain's reward system (which involves important neurotransmitters associated with pleasurable feelings, such as dopamine) works improperly, leading to a psychological craving for the addictive stimulus in question, and subsequent use of the addictive stimulus, even despite negative repercussions.
+In addiction, the brain's reward system (which involves important neurotransmitters associated with pleasurable feelings) works improperly, leading to a psychological craving for the addictive stimulus in question, and subsequent use of the addictive stimulus, even despite negative repercussions.

 Although addiction is popularly associated with substances both legal and illegal, such as heroin, cocaine, and alcohol, any substance or activity that involves the brain's reward system can potentially be seen as addictive.
 Other forms of addiction include gambling addiction, sex addiction, food addiction, and even video game or social media addiction.